The aim of our curriculum “is not merely the attainment of knowledge but the acquisition of values and the discovery of

 to become the best that we can be.

 We recognise that all children should be challenged by meeting their specific needs, building on their learning mistakes and celebrating successes.
-Our curriculum gives the children the confidence to believe they can achieve; enabling them to find their gifts within and fulfil their divine potential.
+Our curriculum will give the children the confidence to believe they can achieve; enabling them to find their gifts within and fulfil their divine potential.

-Whilst we meet the expectations of the National Curriculum it goes obeyond the basics.
-Our distinct curriculum design also includes learning opportunities that support our values and reflect our local community.
-We embrace the flexibility of our curriculum by responding to current issues of the developing world around us enabling our children to gain skills for an ever changing world emphasising the breadth of sklills necessary to prepare our children comprehensively for the 21st century global citizenship and life.
-It will create happy, healthy, thinking, caring social children who will become collaborative, competent and responsible citizens of tomorrow.
+Our distinct curriculum design will also include learning opportunities that support our values and reflect our local community.
+We will embrace the flexibility of our curriculum by responding to current issues of the developing world around us enabling our children to gain skills for an ever changing world - emphasising the breadth of sklills necessary to prepare our children comprehensively for the 21st century global citizenship and life.
+It will create happy, healthy, critical thinking, caring social children who will become collaborative, competent and responsible citizens of tomorrow.

 The staff of our school contribute to the design of the curriculum which means that they all have an understanding of their role within the school.
 Staff are kept up-to-date with current pedagogy which is then effectively drawn upon within the classroom and the school in general.
 Our staff value the different ways in which children learn and plan lessons to account for these differences.
 We give the children a variety of cross-curricular opportunities to apply their learning to embed key concepts in their long-term memory (sticky learning).
 The teachers aspire that all pupils are capable of achieving high standards.
 Teachers draw upon formative and summative assessments to check children’s understanding which informs teaching and learning.
 This addresses misconceptions and provides clear feedback for children to then build on and improve their learning.

 Creativity being at the heart of everything we do weaves its way through all the many subjects we teach.